 The EW 2 Project complies with this policy to the extent applicable.
-The EW 2 Project export cables are located within NYSDEC-mapped tidal wetlands and a trenchless cable installation method (i.e. HDD or Direct Pipe) will be used for cable landfall in order to avoid and minimize potential impacts to tidal and freshwater wetlands.
-As the export cables will be buried below the seabed, impacts to tidal wetlands are expected to be temporary and associated with installation activities.
-Although impacts to wetlands will mostly be avoided by routing or by trenchless crossing methods, an open-cut methodology is being considered for installation of one of the EW 2 interconnection cable route segment that would cross Barnum's Channel.
+The EW 2 Project export cables are located within NYSDEC-mapped tidal wetlands.
+A trenchless cable installation method (i.e. HDD or Direct Pipe) will be used for cable landfall in order to avoid and minimize potential impacts to tidal and freshwater wetlands.
+As the export cables will be buried below the seabed, potential impacts to tidal wetlands are expected to be temporary and associated with installation activities.
+Although potential impacts to wetlands will mostly be avoided and minimized by routing or by trenchless crossing methods, an open-cut methodology is being considered for installation of one of the EW 2 interconnection cable route segments that would cross Barnums Channel.
 If an open-cut methodology is used, or in the unlikely event that a trenchless method results in unforeseen impacts, the wetland surface will be restored to its pre-construction grade and contours, and it will be revegetated with the vegetation species that were present before construction.
-The onshore substation was sited to avoid and minimize siting within protected tidal and freshwater wetlands to the extent practicable.
-The remainder of the EW 2 onshore export and interconnection cable route segments are situated within rights-of-way to minimize potential impacts to tidal and freshwater wetlands.
+The onshore substation and Hampton Road substation were sited to avoid and minimize siting within protected tidal and freshwater wetlands.